Make history happen in your own classroom and find out what school was like for Melbourne students during the 1880s.

 She was a mother of ten children and managed a household of thirty five servants.
 She was the wife of Sir Frederick Sargood, Minister for Defence in the Colony of Victoria.

-This program is ideal for for primary teachers wanting a special classroom experience or for Then & Now comparative history program for lower primary.
+This program is ideal for for primary teachers wanting a special ‘olden day’ classroom experience or a Then & Now comparative history program for lower to middle primary.

-- 19th C approaches to education, manners and punishment
+- 19th century approaches to education, manners and punishment

 Mrs Sargood can visit your school and deliver up to 3 to 4 sessions per day in metropolitan Melbourne and suburbs depending on travel time.